<< July 2008 >>

 How have your technical skills been an asset?

 Having a broad set of skills to call upon has helped immensely in the past, usually to keep me from reinventing the wheel.
-While I specialize in UNIX and Internet technologies, having a software development background and an understanding of the business lifecycle are invaluable when making purchasing and deployment decisions.
+While I specialize in UNIX and Internet technologies, having a software development education and an understanding of the business lifecycle are invaluable when making purchasing and deployment decisions.
 This quote sums up my feelings on the matter far better than I could state them myself:

 A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyze a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently, die gallantly.
 Specialization is for insects.